vi/tokio-listener/README.md

 ## Other

-* Compatibility with usual `SocketAddr` - existing invocations would still lead to a usual TCP server socket.
 * Portability - tricky features are not compiled on platforms which do not support them
 * `clap` integration - custom address can be added as a Clap field (due to FromStr impl).
 Other options can be included by `clap(flatten)`, which also brings short documentation to the CLI help message.
 Alternatively, the whole set of primary address and additional options can be brought in using `ListenerAddressPositional` or `ListenerAddressLFlag` helper types.
 * `serde` intergration - custom address type behaves like a string with respect to Serde.
 Other options can also be serialized or deserialized.
 * For UNIX path sockets, it supports unlinking, chowning and chmodding the file per user request.
+* `axum 0.7` integration.

 # Examples

-* `clap_axum` - simplest, most straighforward example.
+* clap_axum - simplest, most straighforward example.
 Uses Clap as CLI framework and Axum as web framework.
+There are two versions of the example: one for Axum 0.6, the other for Axum 0.7.
-* `argh_hyper` - demonstrages how to use non-clap CLI parser.
+* argh_hyper - demonstrages how to use non-clap CLI parser.
 Also uses `hyper` directly instead of Axum.
-* `serde_echo` - demonstrates that listening configuration can also be specified using e.g. toml file.
+* serde_echo - demonstrates that listening configuration can also be specified using e.g. toml file.
 Is not a web service, but an echo server.

 See [crate docs](https://docs.rs/tokio-listener) for API reference and some other examples.

 # Limitations

 * There is no support of SEQPACKET or DGRAM sockets.
 * It may be slower that just using TcpListener directly, as each send or recv needs to go though a wrapper.
+This slowdown should disappear if you disable UNIX and inetd modes at compilation time.
 * Specifying non-UTF8-compatible paths for UNIX sockets is not supported.

 # Example session